gar-r/pp-next/README.md

    http://localhost:38080/
    ```

-The votes database will be located in the `mongo/data` directory by default.
+The database containing the votes will be located in the `mongo/data` directory by default.